A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Distribution of Latent State and Infinite-Dimensional Linear Program

 \section{Distribution of Latent State and Infinite-Dimensional Linear Program}

-Our goal is to provide a systematic framework to calculate bounds on the target parameters, which is easy to incorporate various identifying assumptions, including those introduced in Sections \ref{sec:Preliminaries:-Observables,-Assu} and \ref{sec:Additional-Identifying-Assumptio}.
+Our goal is to provide a systematic framework to calculate bounds on the target parameters, which is easy to incorporate various identifying assumptions.
 To this end and as a crucial first step of our analysis, we define a state variable that determines a specific mapping of

-Given that $d$ and $y$ are binary and assuming $w$ is also binary, there are sixteen possible maps from $(d,w)$ onto $y$.
-Define a discrete latent variable $\epsilon$ whose value $e$ corresponds to each possible map:
+for discrete $y\in\mathcal{Y}=\{y_{1},...,y_{L}\}$.
+We discuss the extension with continuously distributed $Y$ in Section \ref{sec:Extension:-Continuous}.
+Given that $d$ is binary and assuming $w$ is also binary, there are $L^{4}$ possible states or maps from $(d,w)$ onto $y$.
+Using the extended counterfactual outcome $Y(d,w)$, define a latent vector $\epsilon$ as